vtexdocs/dev-portal-content/readme-api-md/Catalog API/catalog-api-sku-file/catalog-api-post-sku-file.md

 createdAt: "2020-04-01T19:50:27.986Z"
 updatedAt: "2022-07-11T17:57:40.184Z"
 ---
->ℹ️ You can add up to 50 files for each SKU.
+> ℹ️️ You can add up to 50 files for each SKU.
 If you have any questions, please feel free to contact [our Support](https://support.vtex.com/hc/en-us/requests).

 [block:callout]
 {